Vsevolod-dev/MediaEducation/wp-content/plugins/nimble-builder/readme.txt

 * added : [carousel module] a css loader until initialization of the slider
 * improved : [lazyload] lazyload js should not be ran when disabled in options
 * improved : [CSS] always re-generate front dynamic stylesheet when user is logged in and has "customize" capabilities

-= 2.0.2 March 22nd 2020 =
-* fixed : [slider module][UI] make sure there's an available img size to use for the slide thumbnail
-* improved : [performance] options for javascript

-= 2.0.1 March 18th 2020 =
-* fixed : [visibility option] visibility setting not working

-= 2.0.0 March 13th 2020 =
-* fixed : [acessibility] Buttons do not have an accessible name
-* fixed : [social icons module][accessibility] Links do not have a discernible name
-* fixed : [slider module] when lazy loading active, make sure all slides are always lazyloaded, both when moving a section when customizing and navigating the slides
-* fixed : [performance] removed fetching for material-icons, not used anymore
-* fixed : [carousel module][performance] lazyload breaks the last image
-* fixed : [performance] make sure lazyload is triggered when refreshing sections during customization
-* improved : [performance] added a set of options to improve Nimble Builder performance when loading stylesheets and javascript files
-* improved : [performance] scripts are now loaded in defer mode to minimize render blocking issues on page load
-* improved : [performance] stylesheets can be loaded in partial mode
-* improved : [performance] Google fonts now be preloaded by default for minimal impact on page load
-* improved : [performance] Font Awesome icons are now loaded asynchronously by default to avoid blocking rendering problems
-* improved : [performance] if activated, smartload should also work when customizing

-= 1.10.12 March 3rd 2020 =
-* fixed : when a multi-item module, like carousel or social icon, is updated, its value should be cast as an array
-* fixed : [responsive columns] custom column width might not be applied when using a custom breakpoint < 768px
-* fixed : [nested sections] duplicating a nested section should trigger a preview refresh in order to regenerate a proper column layout
-* fixed : [carousel module] disable autoplay by default
-* updated : [carousel module] set default navigation to arrows only, not arrows + dots
-* fixed : [CSS grid] columns of a section with property "flex-direction: column-reverse" needs to be set on "flex:auto"
-* fixed : [breakpoint] possible php error notice when custom breakpoint is set to an empty value
-* updated : use "adapt images to carousel's width" instead of "Nimble wizard" by default
-* improved : [performance] avoid potential multiple db queries when fetching the sektion posts
-* improved : [performance] added an experiment to load some of the largest module stylesheets per module instead of bundled in the main one.
-Can be enabled with constants in wp-config : NIMBLE_USE_SPLIT_STYLESHEET, NIMBLE_PRINT_MODULE_STYLESHEETS_INLINE

-= 1.10.11 February 29th 2020 =
-* fixed : figcaption => adjust margin top only when wrapped inside .wp-caption
-* fixed : [accordion module] wrong cursor pointer on +/- icons
-* fixed : [WP Widget module] implement basic styling for WP search form
-* improved : [performance] lazyload => implement a better deferral of offscreen images on page load and apply a higher threshold when scrolling
-* improved : [performance] removed unused CSS => reduced size of main CSS stylesheet
-* improved : [performance] removed Poppin Google font for prebuild menu sections